-About the Author of the Guide: Dawn Jacobs Martin, PhD, has spent her career supporting students with disabilities through her roles as a practitioner, researcher, and, currently, as the director of special education teacher preparation at the University of Maryland, College Park.
-She works to improve the academic outcomes for students with disabilities through teacher development, instructional design, and research in the areas of response to intervention, social support, and parent involvement.
-Feel free to contact her with questions at jacobsdm1@gmail.com.
+Dawn Jacobs Martin wrote this guide.
+She holds a doctorate in special education with a concentration in learning disabilities, and continues to improve academic outcomes for students with disabilities through teacher development, instructional design, and research in the areas of response to intervention, social support, and parent involvement.